Some shopping malls, markets reopen amid virus fear | The Asian Age Online, Bangladesh

 As businesspeople have been permitted to keep shopping malls and markets open on a limited scale from Sunday, some of them reopened their shops in different parts of the country, including Dhaka and Chattogram, while some kept their businesses shut due to dilemma amid virus fear.

-All the businesspeople in Rajshahi, Sylhet, Chandpur and Feni and a significant number of them in Chattogram and Dhaka have decided to keep their businesses shut until Eid-ul-Fitr to contain the spread of coronavirus.
+All the businesspeople in Rajshahi, Sylhet, Chandpur and Feni and a significant number of them in Chattogram and Dhaka have decided to keep their businesses shutuntil Eid-ul-Fitr to contain the spread of coronavirus, reports UNB.

 Most shopping malls in the capital will remain shut for now considering the present coronavirus situation, according to Bangladesh Shop Owners Association (BSOA).